Home

 • We recognise that bullies can also be victims and that counselling may be better than punishment in some cases

-• Given the Christian ethos of the school students are encouraged to take part in school-related religious activities.
+• Given the Christian ethos of the school, students are encouraged to take part in school-related religious activities.
+Our school is a multi-denominational school which respects the religious views of others.

-The Education Partners would like each student to be happy at school and to benefit from his/her post primary education.
-School rules are intended to protect the values we seek to uphold.
-Each student can make a positive contribution towards creating a caring atmosphere in our school by adhering to the Code of Good Behaviour.
+The Education Partners would like each student to be happy and safe at school and to benefit from their post- primary education.
+School rules are intended to protect our students and the values we seek to uphold.
+Our school is a community of people with shared interests and goals.
+Everyone can make a positive contribution towards creating a caring atmosphere in our school by adhering to the Code of Good Behaviour.
+The interpretation of the rules is a matter for the management of the school.
+If we are to create the suitable environment for learning it is important that we accept and follow a set of rules that outline what is acceptable or unacceptable behaviour.

 Attendance and Punctuality

-3. Students may not leave the school grounds during the school day without the express permission of the School Management.
+• Students may not leave the school grounds during the school day without the permission of the School Management.
 A note from the parent/guardian is necessary if permission is to be given for an appointment during the day.
 Such students must ‘sign out’ on departure and ‘sign back’ on return at Reception.
 Students must have school permission to call home to be collected during the school day.

 School Uniform and Appearance

-• School tartan skirt or School-approved navy trousers
+• School tartan skirt or school-approved navy trousers

 • Crested navy school jumper and school blouse